willitscale/solidity-util/README.md

 ## upper(string) : string

-Converts a string to use upper alphabetic case
+Converts a string to use upper alphabetic case.

 ```
     function upper() {